 2006 - No Google Confirmed Updates

-As with 2002, there was no Google confirmed updates in 2006.
+As with 2002, there were no Google confirmed updates in 2006.
 That said, Google was not resting on its laurels.

 However, unconfirmed updates will have to be a topic for another article at a later date.
 After all, there’s more than enough to cover for now.